A Teichmuller space for negatively curved surfaces: Riemannian surfaces

 \subsection{The space of geodesics}

-Given negative curvature, the exponential map identifies the universal covering $\tilde \Sigma$ with the tangent space at a point $x$.
+Given a manifold of negative curvature, the exponential map identifies the universal covering $\tilde \Sigma$ with the tangent space at a point $x$.
 We can naturally parametrize geodesics in $\tilde \Sigma$ by taking $(u,t) \in U_x\times \R$, and assigning to this data the geodesic which intersects the curve $s\mapsto \exp_x(su)$ orthogonally at $s=t$, taking the orientation $I\partial/\partial s$.
 If $t\ne 0$ then $(u,t)$ is uniquely determined by the geodesic for any two such curves through $x$ will generate a geodesic triangle with angle sum greater than $\pi$, contradicting Gauss-Bonnet.
 At $t=0$ the direction $u$ determines the oriented geodesic.
 This procedure gives an identification with $U_x\times \R=S^1\times \R$.
 The space of unoriented geodesics is diffeomorphic to the M\"obius band.

 The space of oriented geodesics $S$ has a canonical symplectic structure.
 A metric identifies the tangent bundle and the cotangent bundle and so the unit circle bundle $U$ sits naturally in both.
 In terms of our basis, the vector field $X$, being horizontal, is a section of $\pi^*T\Sigma$ and may be considered as the embedding of $U$ in $T\Sigma$.
 Similarly $\omega$, a section of $\pi^*T^*\Sigma$, is the embedding in the cotangent bundle.
 Equivalently $\omega$ is the canonical one-form on $T^*\Sigma$ and $d\omega=\eta\wedge\theta$ the canonical symplectic form restricted to $U$.
-Since $i_X\eta=0=i_X\omega$ the orbits of $X$ form the degeneracy foliation of $d\omega$ restricted to $U$.
+Since $i_X\eta=0=i_X\theta$ the orbits of $X$ form the degeneracy foliation of $d\omega$ restricted to $U$.

 If a closed 2-form has constant rank then it induces a symplectic form on the space of leaves of the foliation.
 In general this is a local statement but here, where $U$ is the unit circle bundle of $\tilde \Sigma$, we have a global quotient diffeomorphic to $S^1\times \R$ which is therefore a symplectic surface.
 This surface is the space of orbits of the vector field $X$.
 The circular orbits of $Z$ project to circles which represent the points of $\tilde\Sigma$.
-Any two circles intersect transversally in two points.